tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 console.log(original[2].a); // 5, the value has mutated
 ```

-Here, as the last comment points out, the value of the orignal array actually mutated, even though
+Here, as the last comment points out, the value of the original array actually mutated, even though
 we performed an assignment on the shallowCopy that had used the spread operator inside a new
 array.
 This behavior is due to how arrays and objects work as we discussed in chapter two.
 In
-particular, it is due to them being passed by referrence.
+particular, it is due to them being passed by reference.
 This means that the address of the
-value is shared, instead of copy of the value.
+value is shared, instead of a copy of the value.
 This leads to any manipulation in shallow copies
 to mutate the original.
 So this would happen here as well, but notice the other two values are
 not affected.